-The Fund appointed Apex Group Limited, a fund administration company incorporated in Malta, to provide administrative services to the Fund.
+Until 31 December 2021, the Fund appointed Apex Fund Services (Malta) Limited, a fund administration company incorporated in Malta, to provide administrative services to the Fund.
+Effective from 1 January 2022, Centaur Fund Services Limited (the "new administrator") was appointed as the Fund's administrator.

 The Fund pays the Administrator, from the net assets of the Fund, an annual administration fee equal to: